-In some ways, the goals of learning architects aren’t that different from those of journalists.
+In some ways, the goals of learning experience designers aren’t that different from those of journalists.
 When it comes to writing a news or magazine story, the journalist’s goal is to inform, educate and entertain.
 This isn’t a big leap from what instructional designers and developers are trying to achieve.

 In journalism, most articles use a conventional structure intended to make an article compelling while still being informative.
 Why not borrow these same techniques in our work, to motivate and perhaps entertain learners?
 Here are some ideas that you can borrow from journalism to boost the quality of your learning designs.

 1. Use catchy headlines instead of course titles

 Catchy headlines are compelling because they communicate a benefit to the audience.
 They pique the reader’s curiosity, often making a promise of what the reader will be able to achieve.
 Effective headlines are often very specific.
 They may give the reader the amount of time it will take, the number of tips they will get, or the number of goals they will reach.

 On the other hand, typical eLearning course titles are about as exciting as a big yawn.
 Learners get drowsy when they see titles like this: How to Manage Projects.
 By borrowing ideas from magazine covers, you can make titles exciting.
 See below for some alternatives to: How to Manage Projects.

 - Behind the Scenes of Awesome Projects